mongodb/specifications/source/unified-test-format/unified-test-format.rst

   refer to specific patch versions since patch-level changes SHOULD NOT alter the structure of the test format (as previously noted in `Schema Version`_).

-.. _runOn:
+.. _runOnRequirements:

-- ``runOn``: Optional array of documents.
+- ``runOnRequirements``: Optional array of one or more `runOnRequirement`_ objects.
 List of server version and/or topology requirements for which the tests in this file can be run.
 If no requirements are met, the test runner MUST skip this test file.

-  If set, the array should contain at least one document.
-The structure of each document is defined in `runOnRequirement`_.

 .. _createEntities:

-- ``createEntities``: Optional array of documents.
+- ``createEntities``: Optional array of `entity`_ objects.
 List of entities (e.g. client, collection, session objects) that should be created before each test case is executed.
-The structure of each document is defined in `entity`_.

   Test files SHOULD define entities in dependency order, such that all referenced entities (e.g. client) are defined before any of their dependent